Erez Aloni

 Profile

-Aloni’s projects have focused on the challenges of regulating informal (unmarried) relationships and on proposing models and a menu of options for their legal recognition.
-He has also contributed to scholarship that exposes the potential economic detriments of the legal recognition of relationships—especially for people with disabilities, households with lower incomes, people who rely on government assistance, and couples who depart from traditional gender roles.
-Another line of his work has uncovered how regulation of marriage can contribute to wealth inequality.
-Finally, he is recognized for his scholarship on the critique of incrementalism on the path to same-sex marriage, and the politics of same-sex marriage movements.
+His projects address the challenges of regulating informal (unmarried) relationships, proposing models and options for their legal recognition.
+Additionally, his scholarship exposes potential economic detriments related to relationship recognition, especially for people with disabilities, lower-income households, government assistance recipients, and couples challenging traditional gender roles.
+Furthermore, his work uncovers the role of marriage regulation in contributing to wealth inequality.
+He is also known for his scholarship critiquing incrementalism in the path to same-sex marriage and analyzing the politics surrounding same-sex marriage movements.

-At Allard Law, Aloni teaches contracts, family law, and law and sexuality.
-In 2021 he won the George Curtis Memorial Award for Teaching Excellence, and in 2022 he was awarded a Killam Faculty Research Fellowship.
-Between August 2013 and June 2017, he served as an assistant professor at Whittier Law School.
-Previously, Aloni was a fellow at the Center for Reproductive Rights and Columbia Law School.
-He received his LL.M. and S.J.D. from the University of Pennsylvania Law School, where he also taught a course on law and sexuality.
-He has been a visiting professor at the Radzyner Law School at the Interdisciplinary Center in Herzliya and the Faculty of Law, Hebrew University of Jerusalem.
+Previously, he served as an assistant professor at Whittier Law School from 2013 to 2017 and was a fellow at the Center for Reproductive Rights and Columbia Law School.
+Aloni earned his LL.M. and S.J.D. from the University of Pennsylvania Law School, where he also taught a course on law and sexuality.
+He has also been a visiting professor at the Radzyner Law School at the Reichman University in Herzliya and the Faculty of Law, Hebrew University of Jerusalem.

 Courses